Planting Citrus Trees in Pots

-I recently bought three citrus trees; Orange Harwood Dwarf (grows approx. 1.5 meters high), Lime Bearss Dwarf (grows approx. 1.5 metres high) and Tangelo Seminole (grows approx. 2.5 metres high).
+I recently bought three citrus trees; Orange Harwood Dwarf (grows 1.5 meters high), Lime Bearss Dwarf (grows 1.5 metres high) and Tangelo Seminole (grows 2.5 metres high).

-I’d like to have them in pots which can be moved in the cold winter months, instead of covering and uncovering each day.
-How big a pot should I be looking at and what compost/ pot mix would be best to use?
+I’d like to have them in pots which can be moved in the cold winter months.
+How big a pot should I use and what compost/ pot mix would be best?

 Growing citrus trees in containers is possible, especially in colder parts of New Zealand.
 As all citrus have a substantial root system, you must select containers that are large and feasible to move, such as half wine barrels.
 Very simply, the bigger the container, the more successful you will be.